containers/podman-desktop/website/docs/kubernetes/minikube/pushing-an-image-to-minikube.md

 $ minikube image list
 ```

-You can also create a Pod that uses the loaded image.
+You can also create a Pod that uses the loaded image:

 1. Create a `verify_my_image.yaml` Kubernetes YAML file on your workstation.
    Replace the placeholders: